Understanding Instalment Contracts in Queensland Property Transactions

 To avoid creating an instalment contract, particular care must be taken with:

-• Any agreements for additional payments under a contract prior to settlement such as licence fees or early possession payments are separate to the contract;
+• any agreements for additional payments under a contract prior to settlement, such as license fees or early possession payments, are separate from the contract;

 Disclaimer: This article provides general information only and does not constitute legal advice.
 It is essential to seek specific professional legal advice tailored to your individual circumstances.